Global Studies (GBL)

 GBL 331.
 ECCE: Cultural Geography.
 3 Hours.

-This course will explore the cultural processes of human interaction with the environment and how humans manifest culture in the landscape.
-This includes an understanding of the geographic diversity, distribution and diffusion of people across the world, through such cultural processes as ethnicity, religion, language, politics, agriculture, and economic means.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Explores the cultural processes of human interaction with the environment.
+Includes understanding of the geographic diversity, distribution and diffusion of people across the world, through such cultural processes as ethnicity, religion, language, politics, agriculture, and economic means.
+Course Information: Same as ENS 332.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 GBL 439.
 Transition in Central and Eastern Europe.
 4 Hours.